elunna/recipes/entres/chicken cacciatore.md

 ## Ingredients

-4 tablespoons cooking fat
+4 tbsp cooking fat
-1 pound chicken legs (bone-in, skin-on)
+1 lb chicken legs (bone-in, skin-on)
-1/2 pound chicken thighs (boneless)
+1/2 lb chicken thighs (boneless)
-1/2 teaspoon salt
+1/2 tsp salt
-1/2 teaspoon black pepper
+1/2 tsp black pepper
 1/2 onion, minced
 1/2 red bell pepper, finely diced
 1 cup mushrooms, sliced
 2 cloves garlic, minced
-1 tablespoon capers, drained
+1 tbsp capers, drained
-1 14.5-ounce can diced tomatoes
+1 14.5-oz can diced tomatoes
 1 cup chicken broth or water
-1 tablespoon fresh basil leaves, rough chopped
+1 tbsp fresh basil leaves, rough chopped

 ## Instructions
-1. IN a large skillet with high edges, heat 2 tablespoons of the cooking fat over medium-high heat, swirling to coat the bottom of the pan.
+1. IN a large skillet with high edges, heat 2 tbsp of the cooking fat over medium-high heat, swirling to coat the bottom of the pan.
 Season the chicken with the salt and pepper and place in the pan.
 Sear the chicken until golden brown, about 3 minutes on each side.
 Remove the chicken from the pan and set aside.
-2. WITH the same pan still on medium-high heat, add the remaining 2 tablespoons of cooking fat, onions, and peppers and sauté for 2 to 3 minutes, until the onion becomes trans- lucent.
+2. WITH the same pan still on medium-high heat, add the remaining 2 tbsp of cooking fat, onions, and peppers and sauté for 2 to 3 minutes, until the onion becomes trans- lucent.
 Add the mushrooms and continue to cook, stirring for 2 minutes.
 Add the garlic and stir until aromatic, about 1